Here is Everything That Comes With The Cricut Maker and Which Other Supplies You’ll Need

 There is a huge community of Cricut crafters across the internet.
 And many of them share cut files that they made in outside software and saved as a file for the Cricut.

-There are a few different types of files you can upload that work with your Cricut.
+There are a few different types of files that you can upload that work with your Cricut.
 But unless you are doing a Print-Then-Cut project, the best type is an .svg file.

 (Without getting too much into the technical side of it, this is because SVG’s images are saved as vectors instead of pixels.)